Have questions? We're here.

 Featured Excursions:

-Strasbourg Walking Tour - Controlled over the centuries by either France or Germany, Strasbourg is both cross-cultural and bilingual.
+Controlled over the centuries by either France or Germany, Strasbourg is both cross-cultural and bilingual.
 Old and new, French and German all blend together in this wonderful city, which is also considered the legislative and democratic capital of the European Union.
-Get a feel for the history and culture of this Alsatian town on a walking tour through its enchanting streets, during which you’ll visit Strasbourg’s gorgeous Cathedral, a peak example of French Gothic architecture.
-You’ll also stroll by the half-timbered buildings of La Petite France, the most traditional and charming neighborhood of Strasbourg’s historic quarter, before enjoying a little bit of free time to explore on your own, grab a bite, or do a bit of shopping.
+Get a feel for the history and culture of this Alsatian town on a walking tour through its enchanting streets, during which you visit Strasbourg’s gorgeous Cathedral, a peak example of French Gothic architecture.
+You also stroll by the half-timbered buildings of La Petite France, the most traditional and charming neighborhood of Strasbourg’s historic quarter, before enjoying a little bit of free time to explore on your own, grab a bite, or do a bit of shopping.

 The results make complex and elegant aperitifs, intended to be sipped from a specially designed long-stemmed glass between courses or after a meal.
-The atmospheric tasting room (think candles, cloaks, and choir music) is like no other you’ll ever experience.
-You’ll have plenty of time to explore their enticing gift shop, too.
+The atmospheric tasting room (think candles, cloaks, and choir music) is like no other you ever experienced.
+You have plenty of time to explore their enticing gift shop, too.

 This MAKE TRAVEL MATTER® Experience supports Global Goal 12: Responsible Consumption and Production.

-Please note: In the event that this tour falls on a Sunday, when the estate is closed, an alternative tour will be offered instead.
+Please note: In the event that this tour falls on a Sunday, when the estate is closed, an alternative tour is offered instead.

 Experience Germany’s fabled Rhine River in the towns of Rüdesheim and Braubach.
 Enjoy a private tasting of estate-grown Rieslings at Castle Vollrads, take a stroll through beautiful Braubach, or hike through some of the most beautiful landscapes that line the Rhine.